-• Cardholder Attacking Application - This attack is simply a hostile cardholder's attempt to temper with the software loaded on the smart card.
+• Cardholder Attacking Application - This attack means a hostile cardholder tries to temper with the software installed on the smart card.
 During a smart card life cycle from the chip manufacturer to the card issuer, each party has some kind of authorisation schemes to prevent other parties launching malicious attacks on the card during its transit period.
-In general a software manufacturer should be authorised by the card issuer to install/remove programmes onto the card.
+A software manufacturer should be authorised by the card issuer to install/remove programmes on the card.
 This protocol requires function split between the card issuer, software manufacturer, and the cardholder.
-Nevertheless, card issuers and software suppliers can do little to prevent cardholders from attacking what's already installed on the card.
+Nevertheless, card issuers and software suppliers can do little to prevent cardholders from attacking what is already installed on the card.